callable-ltd/cal-jambonz-rust/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing 🧱

+PRs and issues are welcome.
+Whether it's bug fixes, new features, or documentation improvements — let's build together.

 ## Acknowledgments 🙏

-- [Jambonz](https://jambonz.org/) and Dave Horton, for providing a kick ass open-source communications platform
+- [Jambonz](https://jambonz.org/) & Dave Horton, for providing a kick-ass open-source communications platform

 ## TODO List 📝